dustinvtran/dotfiles/doc/README.md

 * Keep your hands on the keyboard all the time, every time.
 * If it can be done faster, it will be done faster.
-* Synchronized keybinds.
+* Universal keybinds.
 Have as many mappings perform roughly the same operation across all applications.
 * Organization—and thus competent but never obtuse minimalism—is paramount to capable learning.
 * Your desktop should be as non-intrusive as possible.
 If you constantly need to resize windows and/or adjust the layout, you're doing it wrong.
 * Always look *fabulous*.